GuangxingHan/QA-FewDet/README.md

 - Please prepare the original PASCAL VOC and MSCOCO datasets and also the few-shot datasets following [TFA](https://github.com/ucbdrive/few-shot-object-detection/blob/master/datasets/README.md) in the folder ./datasets/coco and ./datasets/pascal_voc respectively.
 - Please run the scripts in ./datasets/coco and ./datasets/pascal_voc step by step to generate the support images for both many-shot base classes (used during meta-training) and few-shot classes (used during few-shot fine-tuning).

-## Modeling training and evaluation on MSCOCO
+## Model training and evaluation on MSCOCO

 - We have two training stages, first meta-training and then few-shot fine-tuning.
 - During meta-training, we have two training steps.
 First, we train the baseline model following [FewX](https://github.com/fanq15/FewX).
 Then we add the